 Or do you feel like you can talk the talk but, underneath all the confident speeches, you’re not at all sure about what you should be doing with yourself?

 You’re not alone.
 It’s a common disconnect between how we feel and how we communicate, and one that can hold us back – both at work and at home.
-Because, in order to have any sort of social success rate, assertiveness and assertively communicate need to happen simultaneously.
+Because, in order to have any sort of social success rate, assertiveness and assertiveness communication need to happen simultaneously.

 So, why bother trying to communicate more assertively?
 What real-life benefits can it actually have?
 Well, the overarching answer is that, without assertive communication, we can’t get a lot done.